aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ```
 An environment variable `HIVE_METASTORE_SERVICE_HOST` appears in your Spark application pods automatically, once the standalone HMS is up running in EKS.
 You can directly set the `hive.metastore.uris` to `thrift://"+environ['HIVE_METASTORE_SERVICE_HOST']+":9083"`.

 Can set the `spark.sql.warehouse.dir` property to a S3 location as your hive warehouse storage.
-The s3 location can be dynamic, which is based on an argument passed in or an environament vairable.
+The s3 location can be dynamic, which is based on an argument passed in or an environment variable.

 **Request:**